Description of

 5. COLOR – A clear, silvery blue.
 The neck is still a darker shade of silvery blue with a brilliant greenish metallic luster.
 Wings to show two well-defined bars running in a curved V-shape across the wing coverts.
 The bars are to be a dark chocolate in color, approximately an inch apart at the bottom of the wing coverts and come nearly together as they approach the top of the wing.
 A similar dark bar approximately three-quarters of an inch wide at the tip of tail.
 Silver is preferred, but light gray is permissible over the rump.

-H. DESCRIPTION OF THE BLUE KING
+DESCRIPTION OF THE BLUE KING

 1. BEAK- Black color